 Many factors can delay or ruin a construction project.
 A volatile economy, weather conditions, mechanical or material malfunctions, permits, etc. Of all the items that “pause” a successful project, subcontractor insurance compliance shouldn’t be on the list.
 But, according to the Pulse of the Profession Survey, 74% of organizations inconsistently use risk management processes.
-Failing to validate a subcontractor’s certificate of insurance (COI) or an endorsement can cost a GC millions of dollars.
+Failing to validate a subcontractor’s certificate of insurance (COI) or an endorsement can cost a General Contractor (GC) millions of dollars.
 Check out these six tips to mitigate construction project risks.

 If your company has experienced costly claims or expensive project delays due to an invalid subcontractor or vendor COI, look at what happened in that situation.
 Conduct a risk review of what went well or failed on the project.
 Check compliance performance for vendors and subcontractors and create improved processes for the upcoming projects based on previous findings.
 The best way to go through this review process and avoid problems with certificates of insurance from the beginning is with COI tracking and management software.

 Tip #2 – Catch a Fraudulent COI